madara-tribe/px-gym-simulator/README.md

 # Abstract

-This repository simulates a robotic laser tracking system called **PX** using Reinforcement Learning (RL).
+This repository simulates a software and hardware system—such as a robotic platform—to evaluate its feasibility.

-It provides a full pipeline from environment setup and training using **OpenAI Gym**, to real-time testing with a **Pygame-based visual interface**.
+You can set up an environment for training using ***OpenAI Gym***, and perform real-time testing through a Pygame-based visual interface.

-The goal of the system is to track a moving target by minimizing the difference between the **image center (ic)** and **object center (oc)** using a servo-mounted laser, simulating camera + laser co-motion.
+The main algorithm used is reinforcement learning.
+You can customize the approach depending on your specific use case.

 ## Library Versions